adam-rumpf/mathematica-class-demonstrations/README.md

 ## Overview

-This repository contains a large collection of Mathematica notebook files written during my time as a graduate student at Illinois Institute of Technology between 2014 and 2019, although I intend to add more over time.
+This repository contains a large collection of Mathematica notebook files written during my time as a graduate student at Illinois Institute of Technology between 2014 and 2020, although I intend to add more over time.
 I originally started these projects as a way to teach myself Mathematica for use as a calculus teaching assistant, but eventually started making demonstrations for topics of personal interest or for use in my own classes.

+Due to the fact that these demonstrations require the user to own Mathematica, in 2021 I began remaking some of them as Jupyter Notebooks in order to make them more easily accessible.
+That project can be found [here](https://github.com/adam-rumpf/jupyter-class-demonstrations).
+Individual demonstrations with a Jupyter Notebook version are marked below.

 Some of these projects have been uploaded to the [_Wolfram Demonstrations Project_](http://demonstrations.wolfram.com/).
 My creator page can be found at http://demonstrations.wolfram.com/author.html?author=Adam+Rumpf.